 Some migraine sufferers also have an aura within the hour before their headache.
 The aura can include:

-visual disturbances, like flashing lights, blind spots, geometric shapes, etc.
+- visual disturbances, like flashing lights, blind spots, or geometric shapes

-sensory disturbances, like numbness, pins and needles sensations, etc.
+- sensory disturbances, like numbness or pins and needles sensations

-brainstem-related symptoms, such as vertigo, difficulty speaking, ringing ears, etc. (Note: This is rare.)
+- brainstem-related symptoms, such as vertigo, difficulty speaking, or ringing ears (Note: This is rare.)

-Once the headache strikes, the migraine pain can last 4-72 hours, and be debilitating.
+Once the headache strikes, the pain can last 4-72 hours and be debilitating.

 Afterward, many people will be stuck recovering from a “migraine hangover,” or, to get scientific, a “postdrome.”
 The hangover can last several days and leave you nauseous, moody, thirsty or craving certain foods, unable to concentrate, and sensitive to lights and sounds.